dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/4._Parsing_DSDL_definitions/index.md

 ```

 For a real world usage example it's recommended to refer to Libuavcan,
-which implements a DSDL compiler based on the DSDL parsing module from Pyuavcan.
+which implements a DSDL compiler based on the DSDL parsing module from PyDroneCAN.